google/wireit/README.md

 When a failure occurs in `kill` mode, running scripts are immediately terminated, and new scripts are not started.
 This mode is useful if you want to be notified as soon as possible about any failures.
-Since scripts may be terminated before they are finished, this mode risks leaving your output in a temporarily invalid state, but Wireit will recover from this state the next time it runs successfully.

 ```bash
 WIREIT_FAILURES=kill